privacyresearchgroup/ed25519-ts/README.md

-# Bring your own integers to ed25519
+# Ed25519 and Ristretto255 with Injectable BigInt and Hash Dependencies

 This is an efficient implementation of [ed25519](https://en.wikipedia.org/wiki/EdDSA) that can be used with any integer arithmetic library that implements a standard interface based on [JSBI](https://github.com/GoogleChromeLabs/jsbi).
-This allows `pr-ed25519` to be used on platforms where native `bigint`s are not available (e.g. React Native) or with other libraries that may have different performance or security characteristics.
+This allows `ed25519-ts` to be used on platforms where native `bigint`s are not available (e.g. React Native) or with other libraries that may have different performance or security characteristics.
 The package also allows injection of a SHA-512 dependency, allowing users to select native versions when possible and best alternatives when not.

 Cryptographic features include: